LillyH78/ProiectSQL-Librarie_Online/README.md

         Below you can find all the insert instructions that were created in the scope of this project:

-        * Adaugare date in tabela CARTI
+        * Adding data to the books table

           * insert into carti (id_carte, cod_carte, categorie, denumire_carte, autor, pret, an_editie)
           values (1, 9335529  , 'Carti pentru copii', 'Dumbrava minunata', 'Mihail Sadoveanu', '25', '2020');